wadmp/wadmp.github.io/src/gen3/docs/device-management/README.md

 ![Manage multiple](../images/management/manage-multiple.png)

-Individual device can be additionaly managed on Desired Configuration tab (and via Fields on Monitoring tab as well).
+An individual device can also be managed on the **Desired Configuration** tab (and via the fields on the **Monitoring** tab).
+This allows you to detect unsupported router applications as well.

 ![Manage single](../images/management/manage-single.png)